akankshajob/artflow/README.md

 ## ✅ Conclusion

-AGMS aims to redefine how art galleries operate, offering a seamless, modern, and scalable experience for gallery staff, artists, and visitors alike.
+AGMS ArtFlow aims to redefine how art galleries operate, offering a seamless, modern, and scalable experience for gallery staff, artists, and visitors alike.
 It promotes efficiency, better data management, and an enriched art-buying journey.

 ## 📚 References